sitepark/github-project-workflow/docs/project-setup.md

 In the `main` branch should not be committed directly but always via a pull request.
 For this "Require a pull request before merging" should be set in the "Branch protection rules" to enforce this rule.

 For automated actions, an exception must be defined to be able to execute a release process, for example.
-For this the team [`sitepark/bots`](https://github.com/orgs/sitepark/teams/bots) is added as an exception.
+For this [`sitepark/bot`](https://github.com/sitepark-bot) is added as an exception.

 ![GitHub main branch protection](assets/images/github-main-branch-protection.png)